kirbdee/AngularJS-Sample/README.md

 Notes/Challenges:
 - Noticed some of the urls for the avatars are invalid or missing added onerror attribtue to help with this in the html
-- I've only started learning AngularJS/NodeJS a few months ago.
 - I thought it would be pretty neat to use AngularJS for this app.
 - I used bootstrap to help with styling and responsiveness.
 - I used yeoman, bower, and grunt to help wiht the development.